 Labradors vary less in height than Standard Poodles, with a recommended height of about 22 to 24 inches at the shoulder.

-When it comes to weight, an adult male Labradoodle may make anywhere from 60 to 80 pounds.
+When it comes to weight, an adult male Labradoodle may reach anywhere from 60 to 80 pounds.

 Standard Labradoodles are commonly solid-colored, such as a typical brown Labradoodle or a beautiful apricot Labradoodle.

-However, Standard Poodles are sometimes particolored (white patches on a dark background) A bicolored Labradoodle may be referred to as a Parti Labradoodle.
+However, Standard Poodles are sometimes particolored (white patches on a dark background), and a Labradoodle may inherit that.
+A bicolored Labradoodle may be referred to as a Parti Labradoodle.

-Expressed Labrador genes may result in a chocolate Labradoodle, black Labradoodle, or a yellow mini Labradoodle.
+Expressed Labrador genes may result in a chocolate Labradoodle, a black Labradoodle, or a yellow Labradoodle.